aswild/the_silver_searcher/doc/ag.1.md

     Don't recurse into directories.

   * `--[no]numbers`:
     Print line numbers.
-Default is to omit line numbers when searching streams.
+Default is to omit line numbers when searching streams or a single file.

   * `-o --only-matching`:
     Print only the matching part of the lines.